awslabs/project-lakechain/examples/end-to-end-use-cases/building-a-video-chaptering-service/README.md

 1. The pipeline is triggered by a video upload to a source S3 bucket.
 2. The FFMPEG Processor extracts the audio from the video.
 3. The audio is transcribed into text using the Transcribe Audio Processor.
-4. The text is processed by the Anthropic Text Processor to generate a list of chapters from the transcript.
+4. The text is processed by the Structured Entity Extractor middleware to generate a list of chapters from the transcript as a JSON document.
-5. The output of the Anthropic Text Processor is parsed to ensure that the chapters are correctly formatted as a JSON document.
-6. The reducer will reduce both the input video and the chapters into a single document.
+5. The reducer reduces both the input video and the chapters into a single document.
-7. The FFMPEG Processor will then use the reduced document to generate multiple videos associated with each chapter.
+6. The FFMPEG Processor uses the reduced chapter description and the video to generate multiple videos associated with each chapter.
-8. The generated videos are then uploaded to a destination S3 bucket along with the chapters JSON description.
+7. The generated videos are then uploaded to a destination S3 bucket along with the chapters JSON description.

 ## 📝 Requirements